Veracity

 • TRUE, how true something that is said is.

-You may be interested: Sedentary
+You may be interested: Intelligence

 Based on its meaning, “truthfulness” can be considered synonymous with “reliability”, “honesty” and “objectivity”.